Ajay-Gokul/Networking/README.md

 * MAN - Metropolitan Area Network

+  Provides network around two different cities provided by a collection of LAN.

 * LAN - Local Area Network

   Provides network around an single location like office and schools, Needs authentication and authorization to be accessed, Mostly Used.